-Scotland is today (Tuesday, 26th February) celebrating after being named one of the world’s first Fair Trade Nations.
+Scotland celebrates as it is named one of the world's first Fair Trade Nations.

 "People in every city and across all local authority areas share a vision of Scotland as a good global citizen, committed to playing its part in addressing poverty.

 "That vision includes our commitment to Malawi, to take the lead in climate change, to promote clean drinking water and explains why we have doubled our International Development Fund to £9 million since 2007/08.

 "I thank every person, business and organisation who has helped Scotland towards achieving Fair Trade Nation status.
 In particular I commend the Scottish Fair Trade Forum, who have been instrumental in driving forward our Fair Trade Nation agenda.

 "We must now build on today's achievement and continue to work hard to encourage even greater Scottish support for Fair Trade.

 "That work starts today as we launch the Fairtrade Football project, a brilliant lottery-funded initiative that will work with young people in disadvantaged areas to promote the use of Fairtrade footballs and raise awareness of fairness, equality and ethics in sport and trade."

 Martin Rhodes, Director of the Scottish Fair Trade Forum, added "Scotland achieving Fair Trade Nation status is the result of a grassroots campaign.
 People in all walks of life, across the country really are concerned about fairness in international trade and are prepared to act on that concern in their everyday purchasing decisions."